-Operating Modes and which mode may be best, based on ambient temperature and hot water demands.
+Hybrid Mode is the recom-2 mended Operating Mode.
+Understand the various Operating Modes and which mode may be best, based on ambient temperature and hot water demands.

 Understand the importance of routine inspection/ maintenance of the condensate drain pan and lines.
 This is to prevent any possible drain line blockage resulting in the condensate drain pan overflowing.

-NOTE: If water is coming from the overflow slot of the condensate drain overflow slot of the condensate drain access cover, this indicated that both condensate drain lines may be blocked and immediate action is required.
+NOTE: If water is coming from the overflow slot of the condensate drain access cover, this indicated that both condensate drain lines may be blocked and immediate action is required.